hdgarrood/purescript-numeric-hierarchy-guide/rings.rst

   (P \oplus Q) \land R = (P \land R) \oplus (Q \land R)

-I also encourage you to check this yourself if you want to.
+I also encourage you to check this for yourself.
 Note that there are eight possibilities to consider, since we need to check that this works for any choice of :math:`P, Q,` and :math:`R`.

 The last set I will talk about before giving you the definition of a ring is